einarhaaland/robot-caretaker/README.md

         - `components` React components (navbar, moodgrid, moodcards..)
         - `App.tsx` Main page

-- `webots_implementation`
+- `webots_simulation`
     - `controllers`
-        - `nao_emotion_controller` Example implementation of Webots controller for the Nao robot using MOTION files.
+        - `nao_motion_controller` Example implementation of Webots controller for the Nao robot using .MOTION files.
-        - `nao_motor_controller` Example implementation of Webots controller for the Nao robot using its motors.
+        - `robot_controller` Example implementation of Webots controller for the Nao robot using its motors.
             - `config.yaml` Config file used when initializing the robots devices
             - `motion_functions.py` Here you can add more motion-functions for your robot to perform.
-            - `nao_motor_controller.py` This is the robot controller.
+            - `robot_controller.py` This is the robot controller.
 Edit run() to make your robot perform more motion-functions.
         - `subscriber.py` Subscriber logic.
 Used in `supercontroller.py`
         - `super_controller.py` General controller.
 Robot-specific controllers inherit from this.
     - `motions` .motion files used for pre-existing animations